frankthvandeven/VenturaSQL/README.md

 # VenturaSQL
 The 3-tier SQL framework for C# projects.

-The only requirement for using VenturaSQL is that the client must be able to run C# code.
-A browser with Blazor is supported.
-A browser only running JavaScript is not supported.

 Where an ORM binds to columns properties dynamically, VenturaSQL is static and the mapping is already done at compile time.
 With a runtime DLL of less than 100KB you can use both an ORM and VenturaSQL in the same project.
 Both approaches have their unique benefits.
 Use VenturaSQL when:

-+ Work with SQL statements that you enter in the VenturaSQL Studio editor
-+ Access a database over Http and Web API without having to write controller code
-+ Optimized for raw performance thanks to binary data transfer and static binding instead of reflection
++ Raw performance is needed.
+VenturaSQL uses optimized binary data transfer and static binding instead of reflection.
++ Entering SQL statements (or complete scripts) in the VenturaSQL Studio editor is an acceptable starting point for implementing your data access API.
++ You don't want to spend development time writing Web API controller code.

+The only requirement for using VenturaSQL is that the client must be able to run C# code.
++ A browser running C# code with Blazor WebAssembly is supported.
+But a browser only running JavaScript is not supported.

+## VenturaSQL Studio generates recordsets
 The VenturaSQL Studio WPF app generates recordset classes based on SQL statements or scripts.
 The recordsets are automatically injected into your C# projects.

-Each generated recordset has column properties that belong to the resultset of an SQL statement.
+Each generated recordset has column properties based on the resultset of an SQL statement.
 Change the SQL statement, and the column properties change too.

-A recordset can retrieve and update a database via the built in Web API.
+A recordset retrieves and updates a database via a single static Web API Controller.
+There is no need to write controller code.
 Data is transmitted in binary format.
 In desktop and server applications, a recordset can also connect to a database directly.

 ![Image of recordset editor](https://raw.githubusercontent.com/frankthvandeven/VenturaSQL/master/README_IMG1.png)